francodml/rank-a-hack/README.md

     `cd rank-a-hack/server`

-3. Add a .env file with DB_CONNECTION as a MongoDB connection string

-    ```
-    DB_CONNECTION='<YOUR MONGODB CONNECTION STRING>'
-    ```
-    Read below for environment variables.
+3. Run `npm run first-run` to execute the setup script.

+    The setup script will guide you through setting up your connection string to MongoDB, install deps on client and server, and perform an initial client build.

-4. Run `npm run build-start`
+4. Run `npm run start` to begin serving the built React app and the API.

-    This will automatically perform a first build and start the server.

 ## Env variables
 This project uses a few environment variables to provide database connection details, as well as the desired listen port.
 For convenience's sake, I've used `dotenv` to load these from a file, so you can do that too.